Informfully/Documentation/docs/source/loading.rst

 **load_category_multi**

-This function differs from **load_category** in two ways: it can accommodate either a single or multiple categories per item, and the output is a dictionary mapping items to encoded category vectors.
+This function differs from **load_category** in two ways: it can accommodate either a single category or multiple categories per item, and the output is a dictionary mapping items to encoded category vectors.

 Input can be JSON (recommended) or CSV.